clicon/clixon-docs/paths.rst

 Further, XML prefixes are *not inherited*, each symbol must be prefixed with a prefix or default.
 That is, `/ex:x/y` is not the same as `/ex:x/ex:y`, unless `ex` is also default.

-Example:; Assume an XML namespace context:
+Example: Assume an XML namespace context:
 ::

    <a xmlns="urn:example:default" xmlns:ex="urn:example:example">